Grand Theft Auto: Liberty City Stories: Sales

 In the United States, the PlayStation 2 version of Liberty City Stories had sold 1 million copies by February 2007.
 In the United States alone, Liberty City Stories PSP release sold 980,000 copies and earned $48 million by August 2006.
 During the period between January 2000 and August 2006, it was the 16th highest-selling handheld game across all platforms in that country.
 As of 26 March 2008, Liberty City Stories sold 8 million copies according to Take-Two Interactive.
 The PlayStation Portable version of Liberty City Stories received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 copies in the United Kingdom.
 ELSPA gave the game's PlayStation 2 version a "Platinum" certification, for sales of at least 300,000 copies in the region.
+As of July 2013, the PSP version has sold over 7.5 million units worldwide.